-CHEM2210 - Organic Chemistry A AND CHEM3210 - Organic Chemistry B.
+CHEM2210 - Organic Chemistry A AND CHEM3210 - Organic Chemistry B. AND permission of Head of Department.

 - Organic Chemistry in Medicine: Drug classification, the concept of receptor sites; An introduction to quantitative aspects of drug receptor interactions; Drug administration, distribution and metabolism; Antiinfective agents, anti-allergenic and anti-ulcerative agents; Central Nervous System depressants: analgesics. - Organic Chemistry in Agriculture: Use of organic compounds for the control of pests; Stages in the research and development of pesticides; An examination of insecticides, herbicides and fungicides with respect to structure, mode, of action, metabolism, synthesis, and environmental impact.